| Building Envelope

 -

-glazing and insulated glazing with inert gas between the layers.
-Wood
+insulated glazing with inert gas between the layers.

-and vinyl frames are more energy efficient than aluminium.
-Storm-window
+Wood and vinyl frames are more energy efficient than

 -

-of solar glazing or reflective film inside existing windows.
-Energy
+installation of solar glazing or reflective film inside

 -